2019 USGO Middle and Elementary School Division Nationals Information

 The 2019 Middle School and Elementary School National Championships of the United States Geography Olympiad will be held from 3:10pm-5:30pm on the afternoon of Friday, June 7 at the Hyatt Regency O’Hare in Rosemont, IL (next to Chicago).
 This date, time, and location are confirmed.
 Remember, if you are qualified for USGO Nationals, you are by definition qualified for the International Geography Bee Nationals as well!

-1. Crowne Plaza Chicago Northbrook – rooms are $129 a night (either a king bed with a pullout sofa or two queen beds) including breakfast for all guests.
+1. Room block deadline has passed – Crowne Plaza Chicago Northbrook – rooms are $129 a night (either a king bed with a pullout sofa or two queen beds) including breakfast for all guests.
 This hotel is approximately 25 minutes from O’Hare and the Hyatt Regency O’Hare.
 Complimentary shuttle service to and from O’Hare on June 5-11, and to the Hyatt Regency O’Hare on June 7-10 will be provided.
-Rooms must be booked through this link (be sure that IAC is listed in the Group Code box).

 2. Currently full or nearly full – Hyatt Regency O’Hare – rooms are $145 (king) or $155 (double / double) – Rooms must be booked through this link (note that this block is likely to be sold out)